 Ok, so I wanted to get back into the high capacity 10mm 1911 game.
 Generically, these are often referred to as 2011 pistols.
 The first maker I know who used that label was STI back when they offered both 1911 single-stack and 2011 pistols.
 At some point, the Philippine firearms company Armscor entered the fray with higher capacity Rock Island Armor (RIA) models based on the Para design.
 Notice how I say “based on” because not everything interchanges.
 So with a bit of history, let’s skip forward to my 52009 pistol.
 It’s a nice solidly made pistol and you can usually say that for their pistols.
 However, I ran into a snag – there are no spare magazines anywhere in the US.
 I kid you not.

-Folks, I seriously scoured the WWW for the magazine the high-cap RIA 10mms use – the OEMP164015B.
+Folks, I seriously scoured the WWW for the magazine the high-cap RIA 10mms use — the FS A2 part # OEMP164015B.
 Nobody has them – not even the Armscor parts website or Gunbroker.

 Back when I had my 52000 Rock Ultra, you could get aftermarket ACT magazines that worked great and I bought a bunch.
-Unfortunately, when I sold my Rock Ultra, I sold the magazines and to make matters worse, Greg Colte was out of stock on those as well.
-I literally visited probably 25-50 vendor web pages that were all out of stock.
+Unfortunately, when I sold my Rock Ultra, I sold the magazines.
+So, in trying to find mags for my new pistol, I literally visited probably 25-50 vendor web pages that were all out of stock.
 Argh!

 Time to Research